-The Company's principal business activity is the acquisition, exploration and evaluation of its exploration and evaluation assets located in the State of Nevada, USA.
+The Company's principal business activity is the acquisition, exploration and evaluation of its mineral property assets located in the State of Nevada, USA.
 The Company's common shares are listed for trading on the TSX Venture Exchange ("TSX-V") under the symbol "NEV".